-Towards end of the spring semester and throughout the summer, it has became rather obviouse that the construction won’t meet the promised deadline.
-The communication to the affcted faculty and staff until mid-July; and the communication to students only arrived on July 22.
+Towards the end of the spring semester and throughout the summer, it has become rather obvious that the construction won’t meet the promised deadline.
+The communication to the affected faculty and staff until mid-July and the communication to students only arrived on July 22.

 “We plan to begin teaching classes in the new building mid-semester,” the July email from the University Communications read.

 Now at the half-point of the semester, the university did send an email last week updating campus on the progress of the building, which gave the impression the building was ready for class.

 That is far from the truth, however.
 No classes have begun at the mid-semester mark and it does not appear any will start soon.
 According to the email, business college faculty were supposed to be moved into offices this week and the engineering faculty will start moving in the week of Oct.
 28.

 At the University Senate meeting Thursday, university president Gary Roberts said the business faculty’s move-in has been moved back another week.